cesar-rocha/HorizontalConvection/README.md

 # HorizontalConvection
-Materials for JFM paper "The heat flux of horizontal convection: definition of the Nusselt number"
+Materials for JFM paper "The heat flux of horizontal convection: definition of the Nusselt number," in preparation.

+Cesar B Rocha's et al.